Ero s onoga svijeta: Act III

-At the fair.
-Throng, howls and cheerfulness.
-Marko and Doma arrive quarrelling since he does not want to give her money for shopping.
-She leaves furiously.
-Sima, the miller, approaches Marko, telling him that Djula, in fact, married a rich boy from the neighbouring village and that they live a happy life.
+At the fair, a throng howls cheerfully.
+Marko and Doma arrive quarrelling, since he does not want to give her any money for shopping.
+She leaves exasperated.
+Sima, the miller, approaches Marko and tells him that Djula had married a rich boy from the neighbouring village with whom she now lives happily.

-She is longing after her father, but Mića does not want to come unless Marko invites him.
-Marko agrees to send for him, and when Mića and Djula arrive dressed up, people give them a warm reception.
+Djula longs to see her father again, but Mića refuses to take her home without Marko's invitation.
+Marko agrees to send for them, and when Mića and Djula arrive, the villagers give them a warm reception.

-And everything becomes clearer: following mother's advice, Mića, pretending to be a poor boy, went to find a girl who will love him for what he is.
-Now, he is ready to give back the horse and money and he only asks for Marko's blessing.
-Marko is happy for them and a big celebration begins, with a great round-dance in its finale.
+Finally, Mića decides to tell his true story.
+Following his mother's advice, he left home pretending to be a poor boy, hoping to find a girl who will love him simply for who he is.
+He gives back Marko's horse and hands him the gold coins he had taken from him, and asks for Marko's blessing.
+Marko forgives him and is happy for the young couple.
+A big celebration erupts and the story comes to an end with a great kolo finale.